 6. Go for different types of peels/facials—Certain peels and facials, like serial chemical peels, microneedling, Photofacials, and a fractional laser can all minimize the appearance of neck wrinkles.

-7. Try LED Phototherapy—Certain wavelengths of light (blue, red, and near infrared) can stimulate fibroblast proliferation, collagen synthesis, and growth factors, which can all improve the softness and appearance of skin on the neck.
+7. Try LED Phototherapy—Certain wavelengths of light (blue, red, and near infrared) can stimulate fibroblast proliferation and collagen synthesis which can all improve the softness and appearance of skin on the neck.

 8. Ask us about microcurrent treatments—Microcurrent treatments use low-level electrical currents to increase interstitial fluid circulation in the treated area while relaxing and toning the platysma.
 Recurrent use can result in increases in collagen and elastin production in the neck.